 Particularly, the global equity market is in kind of a tailspin with the ongoing trade war between the two largest economies.
-As such, demand for government bonds will hike.
+As such, the demand for government bonds will hike.

-The fund holds 22.4% of government bonds, 22.2% corporate bonds and the rest spread across REITS, Insurance and others.
+The fund holds 22.4% of government bonds, 22.2% corporate bonds and the rest spread across REITs, Insurance and others.

 United Asia Pacific Real Estate Income Dis SGD

 Citywire ranks this fund as the best in terms of returns.
 The fund exclusively invests in the property sector.
-Interestingly, the funds has consistently performed above the sector average for the whole of this year so far.
+Interestingly, the funds have consistently performed above the sector average for the whole of this year so far.

-The fund returned 0.3% in the first quarter 2018.
+The fund returned 0.3% in the first quarter of 2018.
 In Q2, the performance improved to 0.5% and later 1.2% in Q3.
 If this uptrend is to sustain for the rest of the year, this puts the fund in a great position to offer great returns in 2019.

 Franklin Global Convertible Securities A (ACC) USD